pcafrica/advanced_programming_2025-2026/lectures/08/08-c++_libraries.md

 libmylib.so.2 => /path/to/libmylib.so.2 (...)
 ```

 In conclusion, linking a shared library is not more complicated than linking a static one.
-However, knowing what happens "under the hood" may be useful to tackle unexpected situations.
+However, knowing what happens *under the hood* may be useful to tackle unexpected situations.

 #### :warning: Even if the linker has found the library, it does not mean that the loader will find it as well!